-Most of our clients initially want to know if it is possible to get the charges dropped, or reduced, or to get the case dismissed completely.
-It certainly is possible but depends on several factors.
+Most of our clients initially want to know if it is possible to get the charges dropped or reduced, or to get the case dismissed completely.
+The answer to these inquiries depends on several factors.
 For starters, getting a case dropped requires either a prosecutor to drop the charges, or for a judge to dismiss the case.
 Each requires a different approach.

-"As a Tampa DUI Lawyer, when I take on a DUI case, I aim to get the charges dismissed.
-It is my goal to beat the case."
+“As a DUI attorney, when I take on a DUI case, I aim to get the charges dismissed.
+It is my goal to beat the case.”
 William B. Wynne, Esq.

 Any criminal case can have numerous defenses.
-A skilled Tampa DUI lawyer will exploit all available defenses and leverage them into an overall strategy.
+A skilled Tampa DUI defense attorney will exploit all available defenses and leverage them into an overall strategy.

 - No reasonable suspicion to initiate an investigation for driving under the influence.

-- No probable cause to initiate initial traffic stop of motor vehicle on the roadways.
+- No probable cause to initiate a traffic stop of a motor vehicle on the roadways.

 - The breath test failed to comply with the standards set for in the Florida Administrative Code.

 - Lack of actual physical control of the vehicle.
 Meaning there is insufficient proof that the suspect was driving the motor vehicle at the time of impairment.